 - Mezzanine investors take a risk that is at par with the equity investors.
 However, unlike equity investors, who have no guarantee for dividends, mezzanine investors get regular interest payments.

 Rate of Return on Mezzanine Financing

 The mezzanine investors usually charge high interest on their investment in comparison to the traditional form of debt financing.
-The rate of return is usually higher because all other forms of debts come above mezzanine debt.
-This implies that those investing in the company through the mezzanine fund are taking higher risk, and therefore, deserve a higher return.
+The rate of return is usually higher because all other forms of debt come above mezzanine debt.
+This implies that those investing in the company through the mezzanine fund are taking a higher risk and, therefore, deserve a higher return.
 There are five ways in which the return on the mezzanine fund becomes available.

 Payable in Kind Interest

-The lender of the mezzanine fund can also avail an arrangement where they can claim a certain percentage in the company’s earning such as EBITDA, profit and so on.
+The lender of the mezzanine fund can also avail an arrangement where they can claim a certain percentage of the company’s earnings, such as EBITDA, profit, and so on.

-These are interest payments that are given as a percentage on the outstanding balance.
-Rate of interest can be either fixed or floating rate or linked to the base rate such as LIBOR.
+These are interest payments given as a percentage of the outstanding balance.
+The rate of interest can be either fixed or floating rate or linked to the base rate such as LIBOR.

 Mezzanine lenders can also charge an arrangement fee to cover the administrative costs.
-One has to pay such fee upfront in order to close the transaction.
+One has to pay such a fee upfront to close the transaction.

 When To Go For Mezzanine Fund?

 Companies usually go for mezzanine funds if they are acquiring another company.
-If a company knows that acquiring another firm would increase their revenue stream, they would want to acquire it.
-However, not every time, the firm would have liquid cash available, and therefore, would need quick funds.
+If a company knows that acquiring another firm would increase its revenue stream, they would want to acquire it.
+However, the firm would not have liquid cash available every time, and therefore, it would need quick funds.